What the product has to do to win in a given market. A scenario that shows how it is used. Component listing and risk analysis.

 Choosing a Development Target

-This is a general picture depicting the relationship between technological feasibility
+This is a general picture depicting the relationship between technological feasibility and marketing potential:

 - The potential market for something you can’t do is huge.